PaddlePaddle/models/PaddleCV/PaddleDetection/docs/GETTING_STARTED.md

 Alternating between training epoch and evaluation run is possible, simply pass in `--eval` to do so and evaluate at each snapshot_iter.
 It can be modified at `snapshot_iter` of the configuration file.
 If evaluation dataset is large and causes time-consuming in training, we suggest decreasing evaluation times or evaluating after training.
+When perform evaluation in training, save best model(mAP best) at every `snapshot_iter`.

 - configuration options and assign Dataset path